TOP

 Ghajn Tuffieha Bay And Gnejna Bay Beaches

 For travelers exploring the area by car, it's worth driving two kilometers from Golden Bay to the unspoiled beach at Ghajn Tuffieha Bay.
 Surrounded by cliffs and sloping hillsides, the beach is accessed by climbing down 200 steps.
-Ghajn Tuffieha Bay Beach feels secluded in nature, except for the umbrellas and lounge chairs for rent, public restrooms, and a snack bar.
+Ghajn Tuffieha Bay Beach feels secluded, except for the umbrellas and lounge chairs for rent, public restrooms, and a snack bar.
+Considered one

 Golden Bay Beach